 Faster Cash Supply

 As a new business owner, you may find yourself struggling with unpaid invoices that you are unable to enforce.
 In some cases, invoice financing companies function like collection agencies, as they take on collection of the debts created by your non-paying customers.
 Because the factoring company is contacting your customers about late payments, you don’t have to.
-You can avoid being the bad guy while focusing your time and energy on company growth.

 Cons of Invoice Financing